 She has two spunky daughters and a hardworking, loving husband and lives in the Fox Chapel area.
 In her spare time, Julie loves to spend time in her kitchen, cooking and baking.
 She relieves stress with yoga and being outdoors and enjoys needlepoint crafts and reading.

-Jean Stone is an obstetrical and newborn nurse at UPMC Magee-Womens Hospital and has a B.S. in Quantitative Business Analysis from Penn State University, an A.S. in Nursing from Community College of Allegheny County and is currently completing her B.S.N. at Penn State.
+Jean Stone is an obstetrical and newborn nurse at UPMC Magee-Womens Hospital and has a B.S. in Quantitative Business Analysis from Penn State University, an A.S. in Nursing from Community College of Allegheny County and B.S.N. at Penn State.

 In 2012, after a career as a systems analyst, she went to nursing school with the express purpose of becoming a labor and delivery nurse.
 She found her dream job and has the privilege of taking care of women and babies before, during, and after delivery.
 Jean discovered along the way that she has a special affinity for women and families experiencing high-risk pregnancy complications and loss.
 She is honored to be on the board of Pittsburgh Bereavement Doulas.